Multi-Cloud Blog

 Enter: cloud service brokers.

-Before defining the concept of cloud service brokers, let’s take a closer look at the challenges IT faces in the multi-cloud environment.
+Before defining the concept of cloud service brokers, let’s take a closer look at the challenges and complexities IT faces in the multi-cloud environment.

-2. The direct procurement of cloud services by business units leads to “shadow IT” because employees effectively “go around” existing corporate policies and security procedures.
-This usually occurs because IT is not closely aligned with the operational demands of specific lines of business.
+2. The direct procurement of cloud services can lead to “shadow IT,” as people “go around” existing corporate policies and security procedures when they don’t align with operational demands.

-3. The expanded use of multi-cloud platforms increases the security risk of the organization.
-Protecting company data as it moves from on-prem to multiple private and public clouds and back becomes critical but challenging.
+3. Greater use of multi-cloud platforms increases security risks.
+Protecting company data as it moves from on-prem to multiple private and public clouds, and back, becomes critical but challenging.

-4. IT must manage a shifting array of public and private cloud platforms—all with different capabilities, processes, costs, and performance levels.
-This not only becomes time-consuming but costs can spiral out of control if not carefully managed.
+4. IT must manage a shifting array of public and private cloud platforms—all with different capabilities, processes, costs, and performance levels, which is time-consuming and costly if not carefully managed.

 Cloud brokers have emerged as master orchestrators who can manage the complexity of multiple cloud ecosystems and transform businesses into digital enterprises.

-• Cloud Aggregator.
-An aggregator is a broker that packages and integrates multiple service catalogs into a single user interface.
+A cloud aggregator is a type of cloud broker that packages and integrates multiple service catalogs into a single user interface.
 The client then selects as many or as few services that fit their specific business needs but will only pay a single bill to the broker.
 The cloud aggregator model is generally seen as a more cost-effective and efficient approach for the client as compared to purchasing each service individually.

 As part of their function as resellers, aggregators play a critical role in managing cloud provider relationships and services.
 The broker may also offer additional services on top of the cloud including security and governance (more on this soon).
 Overall, one of the main goals of the aggregator is to curate an actual catalog of services—providing a single pane of glass to all business and IT services—empowering agility and portability while saving time and money.

-• Cloud Integrators.
-Integrators add value by automating workflows across hybrid environments through a single orchestration to improve performance and reduce business risk.
+Cloud integrators add value by automating workflows across hybrid environments through a single orchestration, to improve performance and reduce business risk.
 Once migration is complete, the integrator can continue to provide support to the organization on an ongoing basis as needed.

-• Cloud Customizers.
-As the name suggests, customization involves modifying existing cloud services to meet business needs.
-In some cases, the broker may even develop additional features to run in the cloud as required by the organization.
+As the name suggests, cloud customization involves modifying existing cloud services to meet business needs.
+In some cases, the cloud customizer/broker may even develop additional features to run in the cloud as required by the organization.
 This function is critical to building a fully configured cloud with improved visibility, compliance, and integration of key IT processes.

-Cloud service brokers provide solutions that turn IT into a growth accelerator for end customers.
+The cloud service broker model provides solutions that turn IT into a growth accelerator for end customers.
 Additional benefits of cloud services brokerage include:

 CSBs serve to reduce the barriers to adopting, managing, and customizing services in the cloud because they fill in gaps in knowledge and skills.
 Of note, brokers are often hired to evaluate services from different vendors and provide the customer with information about how to use cloud services to power digital innovation.
 Once the research is complete, the broker presents the customer with a list of recommended vendors along with a comparison of service features, cost breakdowns, SLAs, and other criteria.
 In this way, the broker’s tool kit and expertise fosters objective, accurate, and informed decision making.